 There are a few signs that might point to your torque converter being a problem with your car’s performance.
 A bad torque converter may result in overheating, dirty transmission fluid, shuddering, slipping gears, strange noises or unusually high stall speeds.
 However, these issues can be indicative of various different parts failures throughout your drive train or transmission.
 In other words, the problem could come from several different sources.

 That’s why it always pays to have an expert like Ralph’s Transmission perform a full inspection of your transmission, transfer case and any other drivetrain components.
 We can identify any problems and focus our repairs on the issue(s) at hand.
 It may be one tiny part that needs to be replaced or there may be bigger repairs needed.

 Our Torque Converter Partner

 One of Ralph’s Transmission’s most important vendors is Saxco Torque Converters out of San Jose.
 They are an exclusive provider of new and refurbished torque converters that we use in the shop every day.
-“I’ve been working with Saxco for many years,” says Mario Jauregui, owner of Ralph’s Transmission.
+“I’ve been working with Saxco for many years,” says Mario Jauregui, owner of Ralph’s Transmission, your transmission service in Modesto.
 “I always know I can count on their converters to perform correctly for our customers.”